Table of Contents

 Haenlein GFW (2004).
 Goat milk in human nutrition.
 Small Ruminant Research.

-Alférez MJM, López-Aliaga I, Nestares T, Díaz-Castro J, Barrionuevo M, Ros PB and Campos MS (2006) Dietary goat milk improves iron bioavailability in rats with induced ferropenic anaemia in comparison with cow milk.
+Alférez MJM, López-Aliaga I, Nestares T, Díaz-Castro J, Barrionuevo M, Ros PB and Campos MS (2006) Dietary goat milk improves iron bioavailability in rats with induced ferropenic anemia in comparison with cow milk.
 International Dairy Journal.

 Cerbulis, J., O.W.
 Parks and H.M.
 Farrellr, 1982 Composition and Distribution of Lipids of Goats´Milk.
 Journal of Dairy Science.